SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 3 - IAM and S3/README.md

 ### Basics of S3

 - Object-based - i.e. allows you to upload files
+- By default, all newly created buckets are PRIVATE.
+You can setup access control to your buckets using 1. bucket policies and 2. access control lists
+- S3 buckets can be configured to create access logs which log all requests made to the S3 bucket.
+This can be sent to another bucket and even another bucket in another account.
 - Files can be from 0 bytes to 5 TB
 - There is unliimited storage
 - Files are stored in buckets
 - A bucket is just a term for a public cloud storage resource - almost like a file
 - S3 is a universal namespace.
 That is, names must be unique globally.
 It includes the location of the region as well e.g. https://s3-eu-west-1.amazonaws.com/acloudguru
-- When you upload a file to S3, youw ill receive a HTTP 200 code (popular exam question)
+- When you upload a file to S3, you will receive a HTTP 200 code (popular exam question)

 ### Objects